Keepin' the Summer Alive: Background and recording

 After the band's previous album, L.A.
 (Light Album) (1979), failed to live up to commercial expectations, the executives at CBS expected another album as soon as possible.
 In July 1979, the Beach Boys convened at Western Studio in Los Angeles—the studio where most of the band's 1960s material had been produced by Brian Wilson—to begin work on a new studio album.
 The album was also recorded at various other studios, including former backing band member Daryl Dragon's Rumbo Recorders in San Fernando, and Al Jardine's recording studio in his Big Sur barn.
 Working titles included Cousins, Friends and Brothers, and Can't Wait Till Summer.

 The group wanted Brian to return as their producer and felt that he would be more comfortable recording at the familiar studio environment of Western.
 They were briefly successful, as Carl Wilson said, "Brian got hot for about three days in the studio.
 He was singing like a bird.
 All the protection he usually runs just dropped; he came out of himself, he was right there in the room."
 Dennis Wilson, at odds with the rest of the group, abandoned the initial recording sessions, taking no further part in the album.
 One of these, Chuck Berry's "School Days", made it to the album.

 In late August, Carl collaborated with Randy Bachman on the writing of four songs, two of which were included on the record, "Keepin' the Summer Alive" and "Livin' with a Heartache".
 Bachman declined an invitation to co-produce the album because he was struggling with personal issues.
 He later released his own version of "Keepin' the Summer Alive" with his short-lived band Union on their eponymous 1980 album.

 In October 1979, the band reconvened with Bruce Johnston taking complete control of the album's production.
-The resulting album included a mixture of brand new songs alongside older songs that had not been released up until that point.
-"When Girls Get Together" was recorded in 1969 and is thus the only song on the album with any involvement from Dennis.
+The resulting album included a mixture of new songs alongside older unreleased songs.
+"When Girls Get Together" was recorded in 1969 and is the only song on the album with any involvement from Dennis.
 Johnston started writing "Endless Harmony" in 1972 as "Ten Years' Harmony".
 The earlier title and lyrics were used for a version by California Music in 1974.
 The band began recording "Santa Ana Winds" in 1978, revising and re-recording some of the song for this album.
 Sessions wrapped on February 14, 1980.
 Two outtakes, the original "Goin' to the Beach" and a cover of "Da Doo Ron Ron", were later released on the 2013 compilation Made in California.

 In 2013, Johnston expressed dissatisfaction with the production of the title track, which he perceived as being weaker-sounding due to Carl's intervention.
 In 2020, Johnston elaborated, believing session guest and former bandmate Ricky Fataar’s drumming was inferior to session drummer Scott Mathews’ playing.

+A promotional TV special on the making of the album, Going Platinum Presents the Beach Boys, aired on May 3, 1980 on Prism, and May 4 on Showtime.